 For this tutu I actually repurposed a baby dress from Old Navy my daughter grew out of.
 The dress fabric matched a lot of the onesies we had, so I figured why not make it into a tutu skirt!
-It was definitely worth it, because she got a ton of use from the tutu rather than it remaining a dress sitting in a box unused.
+It was definitely worth it, because it is getting a lot more use from the tutu than if it remained a dress sitting in a box unused.

 The trick to keeping this tutu easy is to make it with Ban-Rol.
 An amazing sewing product I just recently learned about and really enjoyed trying out on this project.
 I purchased it in October when I was doing a bridal alteration on a dress with several layers of chiffon.
 I was dreading hemming the chiffon when I found a tutorial on hemming a silk handkerchief using Ban-Rol.
-I searched for it online and found it at this Etsy shop.
-It worked perfectly and I was so ecstatic about how perfect my tiny little hems turned out!
-After I finished the bridal alteration, I wanted to keep using it, so I decided to try it on this tutu.
-I had wanted to make one for some time but didn’t want to leave the edges of my tulle raw but also didn’t want to try to hem them.
-This isn’t a sponsored post for Ban-Rol, though from my gushing, it may sound like it!
-I just really love this sewing notion and am glad I have added it to my arsenal of sewing tools!
-Below is the tutorial!
+It worked perfectly for the bridal alteration and I was so excited I wanted to try it again with a baby tutu.

 Supplies Needed for DIY Baby Tutu:

 - Tulle or mesh fabric

 - 3/4″ elastic

 - Ban-Rol for finishing the hem – search for “Ban-rol sewing tape” online.
 Try this Etsy shop, Starmalia.